IMMM-SFA/population_gravity/README.md

 ### Generate calibration parameters
 If the calibration has not yet been conducted, follow **Example 4** to generate calibration parameters for a target state.

+### Expected outputs
+Each downscaling run will output a raster for urban, rural, and total population count for each 1 km grid cell for the target state.
+These will be written to where the `output_directory` has been assigned.

+Each calibration run will output a CSV file containing the calibration parameters for the target state and scenario.
+These will be written to where the `output_directory` has been assigned.

 ## Examples

 ### Example 1:  Run population downscaling for all years using a configuration file